katydecorah/katydecorah.github.io/_posts/2014-03-14-leadership-letters.md

 ## Border control

 The project has eight block elements, `.item`, nested in a container.
-Each `.item` looks like the number seven.
-I assigned the top and right `border-color` colors, while I gave the bottom and left `border-color` transparent values.
+Each `.item` is the letter `L`.
+(In my first commit I totally wrote that it was the number '7', re: title.)
+To get the shape, I assigned the top and right `border-color` colors, while I gave the bottom and left `border-color` transparent values.

 <figure>
 <p data-height="300" data-theme-id="5127" data-slug-hash="b113f096098c45121f65a78adc5f8af6" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/b113f096098c45121f65a78adc5f8af6'>Leadership Letters demo 1</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a>.</p>